Commitment to safety and outstanding patient care.

 7 active research projects and 19 published studies.

 As the leader in the air medical industry, our hiring requirements and education delivery are unmatched.

 We focus on exceeding many of the established benchmarks in the air medical industry.

 All of our aircraft are staffed with flight nurses and paramedics trained in multiple critical care procedures.

 AMPED is the Air Methods Prehospital EDucation podcast brought to you by Air Methods, a leader in air medical transport, with the mission to deliver critical care discussion and content to both the prehospital and in-hospital care providers through clinician interviews and expert clinical commentary.
-Click here to listen to the latest episode.

 As the only air medical company operating independent community bases, we have an Institutional Review Board (IRB) Accreditation and Federal Wide Assurance.